FLN football team: History

 The team was founded on 13 April 1958 during the war of independence against France.
 The role of this team was primarily psychological, in order to show the French metropolitans that even professional footballers were involved in the cause, even to the extent of renouncing their status.
-Evidently so, in 1958 ten of Algeria’s professional football (soccer) players based in France fled the country, traveling through Switzerland and Italy, to Tunis home of the Provisional Government of the republic of Algeria (GPRA).
-There was one setback at the Franco-Swiss border with the arrest of Mohamed Maouche of Stade Reims.
+Evidently so, in 1958 ten of Algeria’s professional football players based in France fled the country, traveling through Switzerland and Italy, to Tunis home of the Provisional Government of the republic of Algeria (GPRA).
 The departure of the ten players made news all around the world through mainstream media, though their successes were not acknowledged particularly in the United States.
+There was one setback at the Franco-Swiss border with the arrest of Hassen Chabri of AS Monaco and Mohamed Maouche of Stade Reims.
+Mohamed Maouche wanted to meet the group in Lausanne, Switzerland, but as he was still in the French army, and had been held up at French borders for a long time, he had to back out when information about the runaway players was published, for fear of being stopped at the borders.
+He preferred to return to France, where he was spared a court-martial.
+Hassen Chabri was arrested in Menton on the French-Italian border, where he was the subject of a court hearing.
+Like most Algerians arrested at the border, he was suspected of smuggling arms and money for the FLN.
+As he was unable to give the police a convincing explanation, he was imprisoned in Marseille and later convicted of undermining state security.
+However, he served his sentence in a prison camp in Algiers.

 The French authorities easily obtained the non-recognition of the team by FIFA.
 Despite the prohibition on play, the FLN team engaged in a world tour of about eighty meetings, including Europe, Middle East, Asia and Africa.
 Of these meetings, the FLN won 55 matches.
-As Algeria remained one of France’s oldest colonies in Africa since the 1830s, these football (soccer) games were widely used by pro-independence propaganda.
+As Algeria remained one of France’s oldest colonies in Africa since the 1830s, these football games were widely used by pro-independence propaganda.
 The objective of the FLN football team was to deny France the service of key players, heightening international awareness of the Algerian fight for independence and to demonstrate that the FLN had the support of both Algerians at home and those abroad.

-The team existed from 1958 to June 6, 1962 when the "national" team was officially disbanded1962, bequeathing its place in 1963 to its legitimate successor, the Algeria national football team.
-The overall idea of a national team in exile had its origins in the politicization of football (soccer), with the intention to create an arena for the anti-colonial resistance and road to liberation during the war of independence against France.
-Shortly after, Algeria gained its independence on July 5, 1962.
+The team existed from 1958 to 6 June 1962 when the "national" team was officially disbanded 1962, bequeathing its place in 1963 to its legitimate successor, the Algeria national football team.
+The overall idea of a national team in exile had its origins in the politicization of football, with the intention to create an arena for the anti-colonial resistance and road to liberation during the war of independence against France.
+Shortly after, Algeria gained its independence on 5 July 1962.